HarlanHeilman/Python-Standard-Procs/README.md

 To install the required packages for the notebooks in theis repo, copy and paste the folloiwing line into the terminal and hit enter to run.

 ```
-pip install numpy matplotlib scipy pandas setuptools wheel uncertainties fabio
+pip install numpy matplotlib scipy pandas uncertainties jupyterlab ipywidgets
 ```

-This installs the `numpy`, `matplotlib`, `scipy`, `pandas`, `setuptools`, `wheel`, and `fabio` python packages.
+This installs the `numpy`, `matplotlib`, `scipy`, `pandas`, ang `uncertainties` python packages.
 This gives you acess to any functions in the packages and allows you to include these functions into any scripts in your (base) enviroment.

 ## Recomended Install Method

 It is recomended to build an enviroment that you can use in the future for all your xray data analysis.
 We do this in anaconda, we first create a new enviroment:

 ```
-conda create -n xray python=3.7 numpy scipy pandas matplotlib
+conda create -n [InsertNameHere] numpy scipy pandas matplotlib uncertainties
 ```

 To enter this new xray enviroment and finish installing packages as needed, copy the lines that dont start with (#)